jetcom/mkt/README.md

   -n, --noAnswerKey     do NOT generate corresponding answer key

   -p, --pdf             Generate pdf for test and key files

-  -q, --quiz            Generates a file with no cover page or section headers (quiz mode)

   -t, --test            Ignore limits on number of points and questions.
                         Useful for testing